2.1 PreLab Reading – Cell Metabolism

 Cell Metabolism

-To comprehend this biological marvel, let’s first establish some foundational vocabulary:
+To comprehend how this works, let’s first establish some foundational vocabulary:

-• Mechanical digestion: The physical manipulation of food, encompassing actions like chewing, chyme mixing, and peristalsis.
+- Mechanical digestion: The physical manipulation of food, encompassing actions like chewing, mixing, and peristalsis.

 Digestive enzymes are synthesized within specialized cells and released into the digestive tract, where they accelerate the extracellular breakdown of nutrients in food and fluids.
 The products of chemical digestion are then absorbed into the bloodstream or lymphatic vessels of the small intestine, transported to cells throughout the body, and utilized in intracellular metabolism.
 Key metabolic processes include aerobic respiration, glycolysis, lipolysis, and protein synthesis.